Tiffin University: History

-Tiffin University began as a Commercial College, affiliated for 30 years with Heidelberg College, as a financially independent and separate division.
-It taught the business courses typically found in the popular commercial colleges of the day.

-After breaking with Heidelberg College in 1917, the institution relocated to downtown Tiffin.
-Then developed a full four-year curriculum, added graduate programs, and has been accredited.
+Founded in 1888 as Heidelberg’s Commercial College, Tiffin University evolved into Tiffin Business University in 1917 and became Tiffin University in 1939.
+Over the decades, TU expanded its academic offerings, launched signature programs in criminal justice and business, introduced online learning in 1999 and added graduate and doctoral degrees.
+Campus growth has included numerous academic, residential and athletic facilities, alongside a strong tradition of athletic success, including national championships.
+Today, Tiffin University continues to build on its legacy of innovation, growth and student-centered education.

 Academics

 Tiffin University offers undergraduate and graduate degrees in various on-campus, off-campus, and online formats.
-Tiffin University consists of three academic schools: the School of Arts & Sciences, the School of Business, and the School of Criminal Justice & Social Sciences.
+Tiffin University consists of four academic schools: the School of Arts, Education, & Humanitites, the School of Business, the School of Criminal Justice & Social Sciences, and the School of Science, Technology, & Health.
 The Richard C. Pfeiffer Library houses a growing collection of books supporting the university's curriculum.
 The library is a member of OPAL and OhioLink, which provides online access to a vast collection of books, eBooks, and databases and books from any of the 90 other libraries.
 The average student-to-teacher ratio is 15:1.

-As of 2023, the university enrolled about 3,600 students.
+As of 2024, the university enrolled about 3,831 students.
 It is accredited by the Higher Learning Commission.